Problems or Emergencies

 It is possible to detect leaks in your home on your own.
 Most water leaks can be seen or heard, though some can be very difficult to detect.
 Click here for information on how you can detect a leak and what you can do to fix it.
 To request a water leak billing adjustment, complete and submit the Leak Adjustment Application to the Utility Department.

 The water meter is a City-owned device that measures the quantity of water used by a citizen or business.
 It is the device that meter readers read for every billing cycle to determine water usage.

 Water Conservation saves money, preserves wildlife, and ensures there is enough water for all uses.
 Click here to see what you can do to help.

 Cross connections are found in all plumbing systems.
 A cross connection is a point in the system where the potable water supply is connected to a non-potable source.
 Briefly, a cross connection exists whenever the drinking water system is or could be connected to any non-potable source (plumbing fixture, equipment used in any plumbing system).
 Pollutants or contaminants can enter the safe drinking water system through uncontrolled cross connections when backflow occurs.

 Backflow is the unwanted flow of non-potable substances back into the consumer’s plumbing system and/or public water system (i.e. drinking water).
 Backflow preventers are mechanical devices designed to prevent backflow through cross connections.
 It is important that each cross connection is identified and evaluated as to the type of backflow protection required to protect the drinking water supply.

 For more information, visit American Water Works Association (Pacific Northwest section) and the Cross Connection Information Page.
-You can download a list of approved backflow testers in the region here.
+You can download a list of approved backflow testers for Ridgefield here.